-Definitions of Graduate Attributes and Skills Relevant to this Prog Programme Strategy / Methods Prog Aims intended Learning Outcomes Range of Assessments Related Core Modules Knowledge / Understanding: Covered by CB 3.3ii - iv To meet a threshold pass at this level of the programme students must demonstrate a sound understanding of the main areas of the body of knowledge within Information Technology for Business, with an ability to exercise critical judgement.
-They will be able to demonstrate: A sound understanding of the scientific method and its applications to problem solving in this area A sound knowledge and understanding of essential facts, concepts, principles and theories relating to Computing and computer applications The ability to use this knowledge and understanding of computer-based systems for the purposes of comprehension, communication prediction and the understanding of trade-offs.
-An explanation for embedding Knowledge and Understanding throug 1 Ih Teaching 1,2,3, 5, 6, 7 & Learning and Project report Examination Coursework Practical labs HIGH2044 HIGH2003 HIGH2048 HIGH2034 HIGH2047
+FHEQ leve el: 5 Definitions of Graduate Attributes and Skills Relevant to this Programme Teaching and Learning Strategy / Methods Prog Aims Prog intended Learning Outcomes Range of Assessments Related Core Modules Covered by CB 3.3ii - iv To meet a threshold pass at this level of the programme students must demonstrate a sound understanding of the main areas of the body of knowledge within Information Technology for Business, with an ability to exercise critical judgement.
+They will be able to demonstrate: • A sound understanding of the scientific method and its applications to problem solving in this area • A sound knowledge and understanding of essential facts, concepts, principles and theories relating to Computing and computer applications • The ability to use this knowledge and understanding in the modelling and design of computer-based systems for the purposes of comprehension, communication prediction and the understanding of trade-offs.
+Primary College lectures, workshops and tutorials Directed independent study In-house courses and coaching in the workplace Learning from work experience Practical labs Secondary Case studies Problem-solving exercises Individual and group research 1 1,2,3, 5, 6, 7 Project report Examination Coursework Practical labs HIGH2044 HIGH2003 HIGH2048 HIGH2047